Current Advice on Parasite Control:

 - Cook meat completely to an internal temperature of 160˚F.

 - Do not sample meat until it is cooked.

-- Freeze meat for several days before cooking to greatly reduce the chance of Toxoplasma infection.
+- Freeze meat for several days before cooking.

 - Wash all cutting boards and knives thoroughly with hot soapy water after each use.